-Factors In the Price of Our Own Bathroom Renovation
+Factors In Our Own Bathroom Renovation Cost

-Obviously there are a large number of variables that can mean the price of a bathroom renovation varies dramatically.
+Obviously there are a large number of variables that can mean a bathroom renovation cost varies dramatically.
 Let me start by saying these costs are for the renovation of a relatively small bathroom.
 Our family bathroom is approximately 6ft by 7ft (1.8m by 2.15m).
 Ours is also a total renovation, so we have stripped everything back to the bare wood frame walls and replaced all the fixtures and fittings with the exception of the shower.
 Due to the limited space in the bathroom we aren’t making any major changes to the bathroom layout.
 We aren’t going for a top of the range renovation, but it’s not bargain bucket either.
 A major factor in our renovation cost is that we are doing all the work ourselves.
 Therefore there are no labour costs associated with out bathroom renovation, however I will discuss this in more detail later on.

 Cost to Remove the Old Bathroom